 Collaboration and Team Work

 Miq worked tirelessly, as did the rest of the staff to make sure everything went according to plan.
-The greatest challenge we had was the complex locations of rooms, therefore we had an army of volunteers through the Urban Center to help the participants to move from one class to another without any major problems.
-At exactly at 8am I went out to the sanctuary.
+The greatest challenge we had was the complex locations of rooms; therefore, we had an army of volunteers through the Urban Center to help the participants to move from one class to another without any major problems.
+At exactly 8am I went out to the sanctuary.

 Despite the traffic problems and expected delays, I was shocked to see how everyone was arriving on time.
 This was just the beginning of an incredible day filled with God’s provision.
 People were waiting outside in the cold for us to open the doors for registration at 8am.
 April, Audrey, and a team of volunteers was ready to check those in who had registered online.
 Eliza arrived at about the same time, she was the designated photographer, and now she was to help with walk in registrations.